1.2 trillion dollars. Thatâ€™s how much student loan debt the Millennial generation carries.

 Student loan debt often weighs down graduates for years.
 There are plenty of 40-year-olds that are still paying down student loans.
 For them, student loan debt has spanned an entire generation.

-Thanks to rule changes from Housing and Urban Development (HUD), the agency that oversees the popular FHA home loan program, graduates will have a much easier time qualifying for a home loan.Click to see today's rates (Mar 26th, 2017)
+Thanks to rule changes from Housing and Urban Development (HUD), the agency that oversees the popular FHA home loan program, graduates will have a much easier time qualifying for a home loan.Click to see your FHA loan eligibility (Apr 30th, 2017)

 Many 2016 mortgage applicants with student loan debt will discover that their chances of buying a home are greatly improved.

 In fact, student loans will probably affect their ability to buy a home a lot less than they think.

 HUD recently relaxed FHA guidelines to get more former students into homes.